 The bill amends Sections 85.064(a) and (b) of the Family Code regarding the transfer of protective orders.
-It mandates that if a protective order is issued before or during a suit for dissolution of marriage or a suit affecting the parent-child relationship, the court must transfer the order to the court with jurisdiction over the suit.
-Similarly, if a protective order affecting a party's rights regarding a child is issued after a final order in a parent-child relationship suit, the court is also required to transfer the protective order to the court of continuing, exclusive jurisdiction.
-The language changes replace the discretionary "may" with the mandatory "shall" in both instances.
+It stipulates that if a protective order is issued before or during a suit for dissolution of marriage or a suit affecting the parent-child relationship, the court that issued the order shall transfer it to the court with jurisdiction over the suit.
+Similarly, if a protective order affecting a party's rights regarding a child is issued after a final order in a parent-child relationship suit, the court shall also transfer this order to the court of continuing, exclusive jurisdiction.
+The bill removes the previous requirement for the court to make specific findings before transferring the protective order.

 Statutes affected: Introduced: Family Code 85.064 (Family Code 85)